 Substantially all of the Group's international operations use the respective local currency as the functional currency.
 Assets and liabilities of international entities have been translated at period-end exchange rates, and income and expenses have been translated using average exchange rates for the period.
 Monetary assets and liabilities denominated in non-functional currencies are adjusted to reflect period-end exchange rates.
-The aggregate transaction gains (losses), net of the impact of foreign currency hedges, included in net income for the years ended September 30, 2018 and 2017 were \$(5) million and \$94 million, respectively.
+The aggregate transaction gains (losses), net of the impact of foreign currency hedges, included in income from continuing operations for the years ended September 30, 2019 and 2018 were \$(10) million and \$1 million, respectively.